CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

     With all of these issues, there are techniques to try and mitigate them and get some performance back.
 But even a naive GC can often beat a well optimized RC implementation.
 And optimized GC (like JVM or V8) will always outclass reference counting.
 See [this SO post](https://softwareengineering.stackexchange.com/questions/30254/why-garbage-collection-if-smart-pointers-are-there) and [follow up post](https://web.archive.org/web/20200325094430/http://flyingfrogblog.blogspot.com/2010/12/why-gc-when-you-have-reference-counted.html) for more.
 [^fn:2]: I don't think this is true in Rust though.
 My best guess is that scanning the stack would violate some of rust's aliasing rules and be UB.
-[^fn:3]: Actually I am using a fork of [LCell](https://github.com/CeleritasCelery/rune/blob/master/src/arena/cell.rs) that uses the [generativity](https://crates.io/crates/generativity) crate to avoid the requirement of putting everything in closures.
-But the principle is the same.